My clients learn to trust themselves and lead liberated lives by accessing the wisdom of their bodies.

 I am committed to bringing effective and politically relevant embodied healing of personal and collective trauma to social justice communities.

 My clients say that I create a strong container to hold them fully in their complexity and depth.

 I came to Seattle for graduate school, but after earning a PhD, I decided that I didn’t want to live only in my head.
 As a survivor of violence, it was much easier to be in my brain than in my body, but I felt deeply frustrated with the limits in my life.

 Longing for ways to bring together healing and activism, I began leading rituals based in Jewish tradition and social justice principles.
 Helping create community rituals enabled me to experience the power and possibilities of communal healing within a political framework.

 After I began doing my own healing through somatics, I began shifting my behavior to bring it more in line with my personal and social justice values.

-Through somatics I also found a model and vision for promoting healing within our communities.
+Through somatics I also found a model and vision for promoting healing from trauma and oppression, including racism, antisemitism, ableism, and classism, within our communities.

 I live in Seattle where I practice somatic healing with individuals, train groups in embodiment, hang out with my kitties, organize with Jewish Voice for Peace, make visual art, and write.

 Contact me to find out more or to book your free 20 minute initial consultation.
 You can also e-mail me at wendy(at)wendysomerson.net